Ruggero Leoncavallo |

 Leoncavallo rejected Mendès’s claims stating he had never seen his play.
 He claimed the story was based on an episode he had overheard sitting in his father’s court when he was a young boy.
 In addition, Leoncavallo made the point that Mendès’s play itself was based on another play entitled Un drama Nuevo by the playwright Manuel Tamayo y Baus, another story depicting a love triangle amongst a group of actors as they prepare a play for performance, which had premiered twenty years earlier.
 Mendès dropped his suit but questions lingered around the true genesis of Leoncavallo’s idea for Pagliacci.

 Still plagued by Mendès’s assertions of plagiarism five years later, Leoncavallo offered a more detailed explanation regarding the source of the storyline for Pagliacci.
 He now claimed that he had in fact witnessed the murder in his own household.
 He explains the character of Silvio was modeled after a man named Gaetano Scavello, a servant who worked in his family’s household, who was murdered by the D’Alessandro brothers, Luigi and Giovanni, with a knife.
-Court transcripts from the proceedings suggest that Giovanni and Gaetano were romancing the same woman, resulting in a murder spurred by jealousy and revenge just as in Pagliacci
+Court transcripts from the proceedings suggest that Giovanni and Gaetano were romancing the same woman, resulting in a murder spurred by jealousy and revenge just as in Pagliacci.

 Tenor Enrico Caruso (left) as Canio at the turn of the century and